-I’m impressed already – as a long-term occasional user of the GL-iNet Mango travel router, I thought I’d give their upmarket products a look.
-The Spitz is, to LOVELY at least to look at.
+I’m impressed already – as a long-term occasional user of the GL-iNet Mango travel router, I thought I’d give their upmarket products a look – there is a lot more to this router than it first seems.
+The Spitz (GL-X750) is LOVELY.
 Check pricing in your area.

 Tiny and open-source, the Spitz arrived in up-market packaging, complete with both EU and UK adaptors.
 The unit comes with English instructions and a white RJ-45 network lead.
 Connectors are power and a pair of RJ45s for WAN and LAN.
 Over on the left is a USB2 connector.

 Underneath, the Spitz takes both a SIM and a TF card (microSD) and as I’m moving to SSD on my Raspberry PIs, I just happen to have the odd spare 32GB microSD.

 And now, to the actual router.
 All hooked up and ready to plug in.

 For me the hardest part of working with modems is usually the out-of-box first experience.
 No surprises with this device.
 With nothing more than mains power connected, the unit initially appeared with two WiFi access points – G-X750-48c and the default password noted on the card inside the box.
 Two such access points are available, the other being 5Ghz.
 This was when I first obtained the router back in the UK in June.

 The default set-up address is 192.168.8.1 – no password initially.
 I have to say the interface on my phone looks good.
 I was asked (in English) to choose a language – I left the default English.
 Next page – password selection for admin.
 From there I moved onto setup, the page indicated I needed a cable in the WAN port or a SIM card, tethering option or I could use the unit as a repeater.
 I took the easy option -repeater – and that was that.
 No technobabble – no part-foreign language… easy.